 • A doctor will review and approve your ESA request within 48 hours

-Where can I get a letter for an emotional support animal?
+Where can I get a letter for emotional support animals?

 Ask Your Therapist for an ESA Letter.
 This can be a psychologist, psychiatrist, counselor, social worker, registered nurse, physician’s assistant, or other licensed professional familiar with your mental and emotional health.